 Geography & resources

-In examining the reasons for the current Western pre-eminence in the world, archaeologist and Professor of Classics and History at Stanford University, Ian Morris, suggests that large-scale and long-term human history is, in the final analysis, most effectively interpreted as determined by mostly geographic, rather than cultural factors, and that it is the interplay between geography and social organization (ultimate causes) that is of greater consequence than cultural factors, religion, science, political institutions, or the actions and ideas of great people (proximal causes) . . . it is a matter of ‘latitudes not attitudes’.
+In examining the reasons for the current Western pre-eminence in the world, archaeologist and Professor of Classics and History at Stanford University, Ian Morris, suggests that large-scale and long-term human history is, in the final analysis, most effectively interpreted in geographic, rather than cultural terms.
+It is the interaction between geography (resource availability) and social organization (ultimate causes) that is of greater consequence than cultural factors, religion, science, political institutions, or the actions and ideas of great people (proximal causes) . . . it is a matter of ‘latitudes not attitudes’.

-Morris maintains that, across the broad sweep of history, as societies became more complex and technology more efficient, the challenges and limitations imposed by geography were progressively overcome.
+Across the broad sweep of human history, as societies became more complex and technology more efficient, the challenges and limitations imposed by geography were progressively overcome.
 With each geographic barrier broken down came new geographic challenges, which he calls the ‘paradox of development’.
 The process then repeats itself in a kind of dialectic.

 At the time of the Roman empire in the West, and the Han dynasty in the East, social complexity had never been greater, but both declined, followed by Eastern ascendancy from 550 to 1800 CE, the surge of social organization since 1800 a result of the Industrial Revolution which exceeded this former high point sixfold, and it is still accelerating.
 Inevitably this trend correlates strongly with population growth and energy use per capita.
 By 200 BCE the world was divided into single empires in East and West linked by the Silk Roads and highways across the steppes of Central Asia.

 In summary, Morris attributes the Western ascendancy to its greater capacity for ‘getting things done’, its ability to shape the physical, economic, social, and intellectual environment.
 In Morris’s view domestication occurred when the situation presented itself and conditions were conducive: it was not just a matter of chance.
-Though many cultural factors could have influenced the time and place of its occurrence, or its occurrence at all, in retrospect it was a highly probable eventuality.
-Even the sequence of events by which domestication was achieved in the Eastern and Western cores was similar though lagging by about 2,000 years in the East.
+Though many cultural factors could have influenced the time and place of its occurrence (or its occurrence at all) in retrospect we can see that it was a highly probable eventuality given the bioclimatic conditions of the time.
+Even the sequence of events by which domestication was achieved in the Eastern and Western cores was similar, though lagging by about 2,000 years in the East.